 Some medications can also help relieve symptoms of nocturia.
 Your doctor could recommend a helpful treatment plan, or they might refer you to a urologist for further specialized expertise.

 Another option is to find out what is causing the nocturia and treat the underlying condition.
 For example, if the issue is due to a bladder infection, clearing it should be a top priority, mainly because it can travel to the kidneys if not treated.

 Is drinking hot water and lemon good before sleep?

-Yes, the combination of hot water and lemon can be excellent for sleep!
-In addition to hydrating the body and providing an extra dose of vitamin C, this beverage can also aid in digestion, which is important when you’re trying to get some rest, especially if you’ve indulged in a heavy meal or spicy foods.
+Drinking warm water with lemon can be excellent for sleep.
+In addition to hydrating the body and providing an extra dose of vitamin C, lemon juice is acidic, which aids in digestion.
+Digestion is essential when you’re trying to get some rest, especially if you’ve indulged in a heavy meal or spicy foods.

 As a precaution, make sure you brush your teeth after consuming this concoction.
 The acid from the lemon can erode tooth enamel, so rinsing it off can help prevent erosion of your enamel while you sleep.

 Is too much water bad for my kidneys?

 Lots of water is good for your body, within reason.
 The kidneys require H2O to function because they remove waste from the body.
 However, they also remove extra water, so if you’re drinking too much, you could be working your kidneys over time, which could translate into additional bathroom breaks.